 b.
-LEGISLATIVE REDISTRICTING: Support Virginia's legislative redistricting by a nonpartisan group subject to approval by the legislature, on the Iowa model.
-(2007; revised 2010)
+LEGISLATIVE REDISTRICTING: Support Virginia's legislative redistricting by a nonpartisan group subject to approval by the legislature, on the lowa model.
+In the absence of such legislation, as will be the case in 2011, support an open and transparent redistricting and reapportionment process at the state and County level, with the proposals to be made available to the public before they are voted on.
+(2007; revised 2010, 2011)